 - Language skills with verbal language when you ask “Where’s teddy?” and exclaim “You found teddy!”, and body language of confusion, sadness, excitement, and success.

-A child building a tower with a group will learn:
+A young child building a tower with a group will learn:

 - Executive functioning through learning the rules of building a tower as a team, how to control an impulse to knock over the whole tower, and how to work together on deciding where to place each block.